mrislam11378/OCP4.x-and-icp4i-install/Install_CP4Integration_2019.4.x.md

 ## Creating config.yaml

-Create a backup of the default `config.yaml` and paste in the following configs.
+Create a backup of the default `config.yaml` inside of `/opt/cp4ioffline/installer_files/cluster` and paste in the following configs.

 ```yaml
 # Licensed Materials - Property of IBM